cr-arostegui/ng2-heroes-tutorial/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.25.5.

+This project was done based in TUTORIAL: TOUR OF HEROES (https://angular.io/docs/ts/latest/tutorial/)

+## Prerequisites
+Node v7.7.2
+npm v4.1.2
+MongoDB PORT 27017

+## Development server back-end
+Run `DB_HOST=localhost node server/src/server.js`.
+You must see a console log about the PORT:

-## Development server
+## Development server front-end
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files and should connect with the backend automatically.

 ## Code scaffolding